HuberyRicardo/base-simple-poll/README.md

 5. Run the project locally, if a run command is available.
 6. Make changes in small, focused commits.
 7. Test the behavior after each meaningful change.
+8. Update this README as the project becomes more clearly defined.

+## Project Structure

+The exact project structure depends on the files currently present in the repository.

+As the project evolves, consider documenting important paths here, such as:

+- Source code directory